KDT (keyword driven testing) Vs. Test Automation Scripts

 There is no definite answer – it depends on multiple factors:

 - Product life cycle and timelines

 - Stakeholders skills and organization culture

 As a rule of thumb, KDT will probably fit enterprises, while automation scripting small-to-medium companies & startups (which are more agile by nature).

 - Planning is important.
-It’s crucial to define what the automation targets are, what will be automated and who will take part of it.
+It’s crucial to define what the automation targets are, what to automate and who will take part in it.